MatZar01/KrakN/README.md

 ## Usage

 ### 1. Dataset Building
 In order to build dataset, first create directories with names corresponding to desired classifier classes in `KrakN/dataset_builder/datapoints`.
-Then add images you want to extract dataset from to `KrakN/dataset_builder/database/Images`.
+Adding each new folder is equivalent in adding new class to the desired classifier.
+There can be total of 9 folders in `KrakN/dataset_builder/datapoints` per script run.
+Next add images you want to extract dataset from to `KrakN/dataset_builder/database/Images`.
 Finally, use `dataset_builder.py` or `dataset_builder.exe` in `KrakN/dataset_builder` to extract labeled datapoints from images.

 #### Datapoints extraction: